IBM/staticroute-operator/README.md

 Make sure, that every time you modify anything in `*_types.go` file, run the `make generate` (DeepCopy, DeepCopyInto, and DeepCopyObject...) and `make manifests` (WebhookConfiguration, ClusterRole and CustomResourceDefinition...) to update generated code for `k8s` and `CRDs`.

 ## Building the static route operator
+`make deps` it is strongly recommended to run this make target before trying to build the operator.
 `make build-operator` target can be used for updating, building operator.
 It executes all the static code analyzing.
 `make dev-publish-image` publishes a new build of the operator image into your Docker repository.